joachimdalen/TERE/README.md

 ### Functional  Requirements
 - Build a Tetris-clone using C++/SFML

     The application should be graphical, follow most of the NES Tetris rules and be playable using the keyboard or with a controller.
 - Sound and music

     The application should have sound and music, and it should be possible for the user to enable or disable them from the menu, as well as adjust the volume.

 - Inclusion of an AI opponent

     The application should have an AI opponent the user can play against, the

 - Menu system for navigation

     A menu system should be implemented to navigate between the various states in the application.
-Preferably using any form of input (keyboard, joystick or mouse).
+Preferably using any form of input (keyboard, joystick or mouse)

 - User-selectable resolution

     The application should adapt to the resolution selected for the window by the user, and present the game in the same way regardless of resolution.

 - Multiple Game Modes

     The application should have a range of different game modes to try, the two game modes from the NES Tetris version should be included, as well as others to be determined later.

 - High Scores

     The user should be able to save their high scores, so they can improve on them over time.

 - Persistent settings

     The settings selected by the player for the various options should be saved, so they remain the same after the application is closed and re-opened.

 - Ability to reconfigure controls

     The user should be able to reconfigure the keyboard controls to their own preference.
 There should be a separate menu state for this purpose.

 ### Non-functional Requirements
 - Cost

     The project period is limited to ten weeks, the functionality of the application should be contained to a reasonable level to it is possible to complete within the time frame.

 - Emotional Factor
     The application should have a pleasant design, the music and sound effects should be chosen carefully, so players will want to return to it after playing for the first time.

 - Robustness

     The application should run without errors for a prolonged amount of time, it should be tested for critical bugs that terminates the application as well as for memory leaks.

 - Platform compatibility

     The application will be designed for Windows 10, but it should also be tested on older versions of Windows, back to Windows 7, to ensure a certain degree of backwards compatibility.

 - Security

     The save file for the high scores should not be saved in plain text, but instead employ encryption to make it harder for players to cheat.
 However, since this is a single-player game it is not a critical requirement.

 - Testability

     The application should be programmed in such a way that it can easily be modified to test various scenarios with the AI and/or different game modes.

 ### Game Engine
 **Line Completion Animation** The animation for line completion is the same as the NES version.
 It has five steps and removes two blocks at a time, starting from the center of the playing field.
 It will advance one step for every 4 frames and in the event of a tetris, it will also flash white during the first frame of each step.
 With all of this in place, we had a game that closely resembled the NES Tetris version.
 Some nuances may have been left out, but the feel of playing it is verysimilar.
 The next step was implementing the various game modes, except for